Breed standard of the Stabyhoun

 Jaws/Teeth: Powerful and complete.
 Scissor bite.
 Missing PM1 or M3 is allowed, as is also a duplicate PM1.
 Cheeks: Barely pronounced.

 Eyes: Set horizontally.
-Medium sized, slightly rounded shape with close fitting eyelids, without a visible conjunctiva.
-The pigment of the iris is dark brown for dogs with black and white coat and a lighter brown colour for dogs with a brown and white coat colour.
+Medium sized, slightly rounded shape with close-fitting eyelids, without visible conjunctiva.
+The pigment of the iris is dark brown for dogs with a black and white coat and a lighter brown colour for dogs with a brown and white coat colour.

 Ears: The ears are set in an imaginary line drawn from the nose tip through the inside corner of the eyes.
 When attentive, the ears should not protrude beyond the outline of the skull.
 The ear auricle is not strongly developed, so the ears are worn smoothly lying against the head.
-They are moderately long, reaching to the corner of the mouth, and have the shape of a trowel that is not round, but ends in a rounded point.
-The hair of the ear is a typical feature; at the base of the ear it is quite long then decreases in length gradually with the lower third of the ear being covered with short hair.
+They are moderately long, reaching to the corner of the mouth, and have the shape of a trowel that is not round but ends in a rounded point.
+The hair of the ear is a typical feature; at the base of the ear it is quite long, then decreases in length gradually with the lower third of the ear being covered with short hair.
 The hair should be straight, but slightly wavy is allowed.
-Hair on the ears should not reach longer than the ear itself as it gives an untidy appearance.
+The hair on the ears should not reach longer than the ear itself as it gives an untidy appearance.

 Strong and rounded, of medium length, but not too long.
-The neck runs smoothly with a blunt angle to the back line, so that the head is usually carried low.
+The neck runs smoothly with a blunt angle to the backline, so that the head is usually carried low.
 The neck shows no throatiness or dewlap.

-Top line: Smooth and strong topline.
+Topline: Smooth and strong topline.